mfornace/nupack-docs-dev/sources/start.md

 ## Mac/Linux installation

 !!!
 Warning
     Note that for new Macs using an M1 or M2 (arm64) architecture, you must make sure to use a *native* Python distribution.
 Separate downloads for the [Anaconda](https://www.anaconda.com/products/distribution) or [miniconda](https://docs.conda.io/en/latest/miniconda.html#macos-installers) distributions are available -- make sure to choose the distributions labeled "M1".
 Importing NUPACK will only function correctly using a native Python distribution.
+You may use the command
+    ```
+    python3 -c "import platform; print(platform.machine())"
+    ```
+    to see your installed architecture; this should be `arm64` when using an M-series Mac.

 1. Verify your Python installation (make sure you have Python 3.6 or newer):